Updated: Nov 29, 2020

 "You there!
 I'm coming.
 Hold on!"

-If Fiah had thought she had known fear before, she was mistaken.
+If Fiadh had thought she had known fear before, she was mistaken.
 The ocean's dangers were familiar.
 Sharks.
 Storms.
 Fisherman's boats.
 Fine.
 She knew these.
 This was something different.
 Something foreign.
 Something human.

 She thrashed again in her desperation to get away.
 Hands and fingers pulling at the net around her, tearing the skin of her palms as she tried to release herself from her prison.
 The sound of the human's clumsy body cutting through the water growing closer all the while.